-When seconding a motion or amendment, a councillor may and if he/she so desires must reserve their speech until later in the debate.
-Any councillorwho reserves his/her speech may not speak at the time of seconding the motion.
+When seconding a motion or amendment, a councillor Member may and if he/she so desires must reserve their speech until later in the debate.
+Any councillor Member who reserves his/her speech may not speak at the time of seconding the motion.